sorbet/sorbet/website/docs/final.md

 The reason for this difference is that this gives us stronger runtime guarantees.
 In general, any Ruby method might be overridden at any time, with no warning.
-So the **absence** of an `overridable` or `abstract` attribute on a method signature does not guarantee that a method is never overriden.
+So the **absence** of an `overridable` or `abstract` attribute on a method signature does not guarantee that a method is never overridden.
 Given these circumstances, it's fine for override / abstract checks to be done lazily, because the stakes for eliding an error for them wrong is relatively low.